Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 How does Minnesota regulate long-term services and supports (LTSS)?

-Twenty percent of Medicare beneficiaries who lived at home received some assistance with LTSS in 2015, and the portion of seniors needing these services will rise as the population ages.
-And while Medicare beneficiaries increasingly rely on long-term care, it is generally not covered by Medicare.
-Medicaid provides long-term service and supports (LTSS), but its complex eligibility rules can make qualifying for benefits difficult.
+Medicare beneficiaries increasingly rely on long-term care, and the portion of seniors needing these services will keep rising as the population ages.
+However, long-term care is mostly not covered by Medicare.
+While Medicaid fills the gap in Medicare coverage for long-term care, its complex eligibility rules can make qualifying for benefits difficult.
+What’s more – eligibility rules vary significantly from state to state.

 Applicants who are seeking Medicaid long-term care benefits have to undergo a level of care assessment.